-In the wake of Benedict XVI’s recent trip to Britain, we have witnessed — yet again — most journalists’ inability to read this pontificate accurately.
-Whether it was Queen Elizabeth’s gracious welcoming address, Prime Minister David Cameron’s sensible reflections, or the tens of thousands of happy faces of all ages and colors who came to see Benedict in Scotland and England (utterly dwarfing the rather strange collection of angry Kafkaesque protestors), all these facts quickly disproved the usual suspects’ predictions of low-turnouts and massive anti-pope demonstrations.
+In the wake of Pope Benedict XVI’s recent trip to Britain, we have witnessed — yet again — most journalists’ inability to read this pontificate accurately.
+Whether it was Queen Elizabeth’s gracious welcoming address, Prime Minister David Cameron’s sensible reflections, or the tens of thousands of happy faces of all ages and colors who came to see Pope Benedict in Scotland and England (utterly dwarfing the rather strange collection of angry, Kafkaesque protesters), all these facts quickly disproved the usual suspects’ predictions of low-turnouts and massive anti-pope demonstrations.

 Indeed, off-stage voices from Britain’s increasingly not-so-cultured elites — such as the celebrity atheist Richard Dawkins and others whom the English historian Michael Burleigh recently described as “sundry chasers of limelight” and products of a “self-satisfied provincialism” — were relegated to the sidelines.
-As David Cameron said, Benedict “challenged the whole country to sit up and think.”
+As David Cameron said, Pope Benedict “challenged the whole country to sit up and think.”

-Of course the success of Benedict’s visit doesn’t mean Britain is about to return to its Christian roots.
-In fact, it’s tempting to say present-day Britain represents one possible—and rather depressing—European future.
+Of course the success of Pope Benedict’s visit doesn’t mean Britain is about to return to its Christian roots.
+In fact, it’s tempting to say present-day Britain represents one possible, and rather depressing, European future.

 Even the Economist (which strangely veers between perceptive insight and embarrassing ignorance when it comes to religious commentary) recently observed that “liberal Catholics” are disappearing.
 Long ago, the now-beatified John Henry Newman underscored liberal Christianity’s essential incoherence.
 Liberal Catholicism’s future is that of all forms of liberal Christianity: remorseless decline, an inability to replicate themselves, and their gradual reduction to being cuddly ancillaries of fashionable lefty causes or passive deliverers of state-funded welfare programs.